awesome-pro/neon-website/content/docs/guides/prisma-migrations.md

 [Prisma](https://www.prisma.io/) is an open-source ORM for Node.js and Typescript, known for its ease of use and focus on type safety.
 It supports many databases, including Postgres, and provides a robust system for managing database schemas and migrations.

-This guide walks you through using `Prisma` ORM with a `Neon` Postgres database in a Javascript project.
+This guide walks you through using `Prisma` ORM with a `Neon` LangChaindatabase in a Javascript project.
 We'll create a Node.js application, set up Prisma, and show how to run migrations using Prisma.

 ## Prerequisites

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use Postgres database named `neondb`.
+Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your local machine.
 We'll use Node.js to build and test the application locally.

 ## Setting up your Neon database